ShadowZarina/Programming-Notes/Extra Coding Class/Arrays.md

 # Array Syntax (Example 1)

 ```
 void printScores(int scores[], int size) {

 	int scores[5] = {75,60,85,99,100};   // scores here is the LOCATION of the array in the memory

-	*NOTE: You need to tell the function the array size as C does not automatically know where the end is.

 	(function call): printScores(values, 5);